indieweb/blank-gh-site/help.md

 ![Starting project](https://github.com/jgmac1106/jgmac1106.github.io/blob/master/startproject.gif).

 ## How do I create an account?
 It is helpful to create an account even before you begin your first project, but you can start a project and create an account at anytime.
 To create an account click on "Create An Account".
 You will hten be propmted to create a user name, add your email, and choose a password.
 We will then send you a confirmation email.
 Confirm your account and you are done.
-Once you have a webmkaer account your oejects will show up on your dashboard,
+Once you have a webmkaer account your oejects will show up on your dashboard.

 ## How do I save a project?